Are Americans lazy? CNNMoney readers weigh in

 The story highlighted the work of economist Tyler Cowen, who's new book "The Complacent Class" argues that America is stagnating because people have become too comfortable and no longer take risks.

 It struck a chord.
-Reader responses ranged from "I could not agree more" that Americas are lazy to calling the writer of the story a "dumb idiot" and other unprintable names.
+Reader responses ranged from "I could not agree more" that Americans are lazy to calling the writer of the story a "dumb idiot" and other unprintable names.

 We decided to ask CNNMoney readers: Are Americans lazy?
 And what do you think the biggest problem is in the economy?
 Some people wrote two lines and others penned long essays.